CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Conclusion

-This project was a great way to get introduced to Cloudflare products.
+This project was a great introduction to Cloudflare products.
 Overall I have really enjoyed working with their serverless platform and will likely choose it again to support future endeavors.

 ### Repos